RoboMemory: A Brain-inspired Multi-memory Agentic Framework for Interactive Environmental Learning in Physical Embodied Systems: RoboMemory

 The Closed-Loop Planning Module integrates information about the current task provided by the Spatial-Temporal Memory, Semantic and Episodic information recorded in long-term memory, and current observations to perform action planning.
 Each action is planned and passed on to the low-level executor for execution.

-To enable closed-loop control in embodied environments, the Closed-Loop Planning Module adopts the Planner-Critic mechanism \cite{lei2025clea}, which consists of the planner and the critic module.
+To enable closed-loop control in embodied environments, the Closed-Loop Planning Module adopts the Planner-Critic mechanism \citep{lei2025clea}, which consists of the planner and the critic module which is powerd by same VLM model with different prompts.
+We denote the planner module as \(\mathcal{P}\), while the critic module as \(\mathcal{C}\).
 For each planning step, the planner generates a long-term plan consisting of multiple steps.
 However, due to the dynamics of embodied environments, the action sequence in the long-term plan may become outdated during the execution of the plan.
 Thus, before executing each step, we use the Critic model to evaluate whether the proposed action in this step remains appropriate under the latest environment.
-If not, the planner will replan based on the latest information.
-The demonstration of this process is shown in Fig. \ref{fig:main}.
+If not, the planner will re-plan based on the latest information.
+The demonstration of this process is shown in Figure~\ref{fig:main}.

 However, our experiments reveal that the original Planner-Critic mechanism may suffer from infinite loops.
 In the original mechanism, the first step of the action sequence output by the Planner is evaluated by the Critic before execution, which can lead to an infinite loop: if the Critic always demands replanning, no action will ever be executed.
-To address this, we modified the Planner-Critic mechanism so that the first step is not evaluated by the Critic.
+To address this, we modify the Planner-Critic mechanism so that the first step is not evaluated by the Critic.
 This ensures that even if the Critic persistently demands replanning, the RoboMemory will still execute actions.
+The detailed algorithm is shown in Algorithm~\ref{alg:robomemory} in the appendix.